 Being able to predict the weight of a standard pallet is crucial to keeping the supply chain running smoothly and efficiently, since pallet weight impacts everything from budgeting to personnel allocation.
 There are several specific reasons why having a consistent pallet weight is especially important:

-- OSHA restrictions: OSHA clearly recommends the need for two employees to lift anything over 50 pounds.
+- OSHA restrictions: The Occupational Safety and Health Administration (OSHA) clearly recommends that a single employee should not lift anything over 50 pounds.
 As wood pallets are so close to this threshold, most companies will default to a two-person lift protocol on every pallet to keep employees safe and to stay OSHA compliant.
 Still, employees may choose to lift these pallets by themselves, which can cause injuries and potentially open the company up to fines and penalties.
-A pallet that’s consistently under 50 pounds, such as a plastic pallet, eliminates this problem by making it possible for employees to lift the pallet on their own without violating protocol.
-On top of that, plastic pallets feature ergonomically friendly grab holes which make them easier to carry and manipulate.
+A plastic pallet with a predictable pallet weight of 50 pounds, eliminates this problem by making it possible for employees to lift the pallet on their own without violating protocol.
+In addition, plastic pallets feature ergonomically friendly grab holes which make them easier to carry and manipulate.

 - Automation: Pallet weight variance is a significant problem in any automated supply chain process as machines must be calibrated to manage a specific weight.
-When wood pallets in the same shipment have different weights, calibration becomes a problem.
-These inconsistencies can wreak havoc on automated systems.
+When wood pallets in the same shipment have different weights, the inconsistencies can wreak havoc on automated systems.

 - Estimating transport weight capacity: Companies often overestimate their shipment weight to account for fluctuations in pallet weight.
-However, using a pallet with a consistent weight lets companies transport more, as they can be confident the estimated weight is close to the actual weight of the load.
+However, using a pallet with a consistent weight lets companies transport more, as they can be confident the estimated weight is accurate.

 - Estimating fuel and transport costs: The Total Cost of Business (TCOB) is heavily impacted when key decision makers underestimate the impact of pallet weight or are forced to overestimate it due to wood pallet weight fluctuations.
 With a more consistent pallet weight, stakeholders can make more accurate determinations when calculating fuel and transportation costs.

-Weight fluctuation makes the exact weight of a wood pallet nearly impossible to determine, and your business will end up spending more time and more money to deal with that uncertainty.
-Strong plastic pallets are both lightweight and durable enough to create consistency for companies trying to accurately gauge their shipping costs while maximizing the quantity of goods delivered.
+Weight fluctuation makes the exact weight of a wood pallet nearly impossible to determine, and businesses will end up paying for them in the long run.
+Strong plastic pallets are sufficiently lightweight and durable to create consistency for companies trying to accurately gauge their shipping costs while maximizing the number of goods delivered.
 Any enterprise concerned about how wood pallets are raising their Total Cost of Business should consider switching to a reliable plastic platform.